Clear Secure: 2020s

 In 2021, Clear went public as Clear Secure, Inc. on the NYSE with the ticker symbol ‘YOU’.

-In January 2023, Clear celebrated the launch of security lanes at its 50th airport, Raleigh-Durham International Airport.
-It followed that up with new lanes at Kansas City International Airport at the end of February 2023.
+In 2022, Clear's verification service allowed an airline passenger using a false identity to pass through its system; the passenger was also found by the TSA to be carrying ammunition.
+The company noted in a formal statement that it was due to "a single human error".
+The program's facial-recognition system for enrolling new customers was also noted as sometimes relying on inadequate photos such as the chin or shoulder.

+Two further security incidents occurred in 2023, where individuals not enrolled in the company's security program were escorted through a TSA security checkpoint without having presented their identification.
+One of the incidents involved a passenger who had used a boarding pass that was picked out of a trash bin.

+In November 2024, Clear debuted new EnVe Pods that it claims will reduce the time it takes to verify travelers; no fingerprint or eye scan will be required.
+Instead, the pods will use high-resolution, wide-angle cameras to identify users.
+According to Clear, the process will be five times faster than the current system.

 Corporate affairs

+Business model

+The business model of Clear involves partnerships with airports, with the company sharing a portion of its revenue with these entities.
+For example, Los Angeles International Airport (LAX) receives 12.5% of Clear's revenue generated at the airport, while San Francisco International Airport (SFO) and Chicago's O'Hare and Midway International Airport receive similar percentages.

+While Clear can expedite the security screening process for its customers, the effectiveness of TSA's PreCheck program has increased in recent years.
+In some cases, PreCheck may offer comparable or even faster screening times, potentially reducing the perceived value of Clear's services.

 Patents

-The company has received patents for “physical token-less security screening using biometrics”, which allows a person to be identified using their individual and distinctive biometric identity that the company creates.
+The company has received patents for "physical token-less security screening using biometrics", which allows a person to be identified using their individual and distinctive biometric identity that the company creates.
 The company has been successful in filing and receiving several patents throughout the years.
 On February 4, 2020, the company was granted the ability to ticket people through their biometric identities.
-Prior to this patent, the company was also granted two patents on January 14, 2020, to conduct pre-identification before an individual approached the stationed device and to use individual biometric identities to expedite interactions with people in the close vicinity.
+Before this patent, the company was also granted two patents on January 14, 2020, to conduct pre-identification before an individual approached the stationed device and to use individual biometric identities to expedite interactions with people in the close vicinity.
 To simplify and expedite the process even further, on December 31, 2019, the company was granted a patent to use mobile devices in enrolling into the system.

-CLEAR has partnerships with the European company Oberthur Technologies.
-Oberthur provides CLEAR with identification cards encoded with information that is beyond a normal ID card.
-They follow the federal standards for Personal Identity Verification (PIV).
+Clear has partnerships with the European company Oberthur Technologies.
+Oberthur provides Clear with identification cards encoded with information that is beyond a normal ID card.
+They follow the NIST standard FIPS 201 (Federal Information Processing Standard Publication 201) for Personal Identity Verification (PIV), a requirement for all U.S. government employees and contractors.

-Anti-terrorism

-In June 2012, CLEAR received certification under the SAFETY Act (Support Anti-Terrorism by Fostering Effective Technologies Act of 2002) by the United States Department of Homeland Security.